seeddisperser/standard-toolkit/packages/map-toolkit/src/deckgl/base-map/map-mode-provider/README.md

 ### Authorization Flow
 When a component requests to change from a mode owned by another component, an authorization request is triggered.
 The current mode's owner must approve or reject the request.
 This applies to all mode changes, including switching to the `default` mode, unless the requester is the current mode owner.

+### Pending Requests
+The provider manages pending authorization requests with these behaviors:
+- **One request per requester**: Each requester can have only one pending request at a time
+- **Auto-replacement**: New requests from the same requester automatically replace their previous pending request
+- **Persistence**: Pending requests persist when the mode owner switches between their own modes
+- **Auto-rejection**: When any request is approved, all other pending requests are automatically rejected
+- **Auto-acceptance/rejection on return to default**: When the mode owner returns to default mode:
+  - If the first pending request is for default mode, all pending requests are rejected (already in requested mode)
+  - If the first pending request is for a different mode, that request is auto-approved and other pending requests are rejected

 ## Basic Usage